In-Vivo-Group/generative-biology-models/README.md

   <summary>Sample code</summary>

   ### Generating de novo proteins in a zero-shot fashion

+  In the example below, ProtGPT2 generates sequences that follow the amino acid 'M'.
+Any other amino acid, oligomer, fragment, or protein of choice can be selected instead.
+The model      will generate the most probable sequences that follow the input.
+Alternatively, the input field can also be left empty and it will choose the starting tokens.

   ```py
   >>> from transformers import pipeline
   >>> protgpt2 = pipeline('text-generation', model="nferruz/ProtGPT2")